What is big data?

 Big data isn’t only useful for businesses.
 Charities can use big data analytics to adapt their services to better meet the needs of their service users as well as reduce costs and improve recruitment and funding.

-According to Charity Digital, in their article Big Data Trends for 2021:
+According to Charity Digital, in their article about Big Data Trends:

 ‘Artificial intelligence, virtual reality, and other innovations will make big data more valuable than ever to charities in the coming months.’